nholschuh/DebrisTrains/README.md

 This repository contains the code used to generate the data products and figures for the manuscript: "Entrained debris records regrowth of the Greenland Ice Sheet after the last interglacial"

+NOTE: This repository is still being cleaned up before publication, to make the code runnable using only data provided through the associated data repository.
+Our intention is to have the repository fully portable by Jan 9th, 2025.

 It is organized into two main blocks:

 ## 1. MATLAB example scripts (OPR + MUSIC products)